mauliolaa/iw-openwhisk-local/README.md

-openwhisk.counter.invoker_containerStart.cold_counter (counter) - Count of number of cold starts. openwhisk.counter.invoker_containerStart.recreated_counter (counter) - Count of number of times container is recreated. openwhisk.counter.invoker_containerStart.warm_counter (counter) - Count of number of times a warm container is used.
+openwhisk.counter.invoker_containerStart.cold_counter (counter) - Count of number of cold starts. openwhisk.counter.invoker_containerStart.recreated_counter (counter) - Count of number of times container is recreated. openwhisk.counter.invoker_containerStart.warm_counter (counter) - Count of number of times a warm container is used. openwhisk.counter.invoker_containerStart.prewarmed_counter (counter) - Count of number of times a prewarmed container is used.

 ## Misc Sources